chiroptical/texcollab/README.md

 entirely in shell script.
 I work on an up to date Arch Linux machine and I suppose the compatibility should be okay, but you will obviously need `git`, `openssh`, `rsync`, and `latex` (we use `texlive`).
-If you have issues, please ask me, but I can't guarantee I can help with everything.
+If you have issues, please ask me!
+I can't guarantee I can help with everything, but I will certainly try.
 I don't imply any warranty with this script!
 It has worked for me, but I guarantee nothing.

 A small disclaimer: `texcollab` wraps `git` commands, therefore most of the output you see is from `git ...`.
 I could hide the output from `git ...`,